When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 The award-winning Spa Montage at the Montage Kapalua Bay is also serene and gorgeous.

 Opt for a traditional Hawaiian lomilomi massage in one of the breezy wooden hales (huts).
-The flowing forearm movements used by your spa therapists feel like waves of the Pacific Ocean rippling over your body.
+The spa therapists’ flowing forearm movements feel like waves of the Pacific Ocean rippling over your body.

 Venture upcountry to the Ali’i Kula Lavender Farm to stroll through fields of sweet lavender.